-I am a DPhil student supervised by Professor Kia Nobre and Professor Emily Holmes, and I am funded by a 1+3 ESRC studentship.
+I am a DPhil student supervised by Professor Kia Nobre and Dr Anna-Katharina Bauer, and I am funded by a 1+3 ESRC studentship.

 One of the most intriguing parts of our cognition, in my opinion, is the interplay of long-term memories and attention.
 How are experiences processed and stored in our neural networks such that they shape and guide our behaviour to come?
 More specifically, how can attention alter the formation of memories, and in turn, how can memories change the way we attend to the world around us?
 My DPhil addresses how memory and attention interact and modulate each other in the brain, both in a constructive and destructive way, and how this interaction might be processed during sleep.
 To track the interaction between memory and attention, I am using various neuroimaging techniques (such as electroencephalography, and polysomnography during sleep) as well as behavioural measures and eyetracking.

 One of my current projects (using EEG, behavioural measures, and eyetracking) focuses on the effect of distraction on the formation of a memory, later recall, and subsequent modulation of attention patterns.
 A second project, using a similar paradigm with behavioural measures, eyetracking, and polysomnography, focuses on the modulation of memory processes during sleep and potential attentional alterations as a result of sleep-dependent memory replay.